This week: FREE offer, a new Sneak Preview and: How Does Obsessive Compulsive Disorder affect your life?

 All Rights Reserved.

 Carl deliberately arrived at the ball with Frida on his arm.
 Carl had paid a premium to have his one suit pressed on the ship’s only press in time for the party.
-It was held in a section of the Tivoli’s hold which the Countess he leaned on the Commodore to convert for her.
-Makeshift led down to a makeshift floor but a big effort had made the rest of the space look grand.
+It was held in a section of the Tivoli’s hold which he leaned on the Commodore to convert for the Countess.
+Makeshift stairs led down to a makeshift floor but a big effort had made the rest of the space look grand.
 Bunting hung between girders and the ship’s frame.
 Two large mirrors had been hung above a stage which was draped in blue cloth.
 Chairs and tables were placed around the edge of a dance space, each draped in a white tablecloth, courtesy of the ship’s stores.
 There was even a large chandelier which somebody had fabricated from bits of iron truss and spare chain.
 The inner sides of the hold had been given a lick of white paint, with blue decoration to resemble panelling and loud music blasted from the gramophone.

 At the entrance, a grinning Hans Edelmann, dressed in a black tuxedo, handed out a pamphlet and glasses of champagne.